310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-I am a comrade you feel comfortable with?
-Hehe, if that is how you feel about me… then I am very happy.
+i am a comrade you feel comfortable with? hehe, if that is how you feel about me… then i am very happy.

-I will stay here a little longer\~ to show how happy I am\~ *Puka, puka\~♪*
+i will stay here a little longer\~ to show how happy i am\~ *puka, puka\~♪*
 {% endbubble %}

 {% bubble Shinobu %}